robisaacnz/setup-guide/index.md

 title: Welcome
 ---

-Welcome to Figure.NZ.
 This guide will help you install, configure, access and use our tools.

 Let's get started by installing the software you will need.